devhalls/spo-operational-scripts/README.md

 scripts/pool.sh generate_pool_dreg_cert <epoch>

 # COPY: copy pool.dereg to producer
+# PRODUCER: bbuild a tx with the dregistration certificate
-scripts/tx.sh build 0 $POOL_DREG_CERT
+scripts/tx.sh build 0 --certificate-file cardano-node/keys/pool.dereg

+# COPY: copy temp/tx.raw to cold
+# COLD: sign the transaction with your payment and node keys
+scripts/tx.sh sign --signing-key-file cardano-node/keys/payment.skey --signing-key-file cardano-node/keys/node.skey

+# COPY: copy temp/tx.signed to cold

 ```

 ## Registering a DRep

-To register a stake pool you must have a running **fully synced** node.
+To register as a DRep you must have a running **fully synced** node.
 We can then generate the following assets:

 <details>
 <summary>DRep assets</summary>